mapsforge/mapsforge/docs/Project-Conventions.md

 # Project conventions

-Our project conventions are based on the official [Code Conventions for the Java Programming Language](http://www.oracle.com/technetwork/java/codeconv-138413.html).
+Our project conventions are based on the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
 In addition to these conventions, the following rules apply to all project members.

 ## Language and character encoding